mdathar19/rag_transformer_ui/SEO_DOCUMENTATION.md

-# SEO Documentation - RunIt Lab
+# SEO Documentation - RagSense Lab

 ## Overview
-This document outlines the SEO implementation for RunIt Lab (lab.runit.in), the authenticated RAG platform application.
+This document outlines the SEO implementation for RagSense Lab (lab.ragsense.co), the authenticated RAG platform application.

 ## Important Notes
-- **Domain**: This application runs on `lab.runit.in` (subdomain)
+- **Domain**: This application runs on `lab.ragsense.co` (subdomain)
 - **Main Website**: The marketing website is at `runit.in` (Next.js)
 - **Public Pages**: Only `/login` and `/signup` are publicly accessible
 - **Authenticated Pages**: Dashboard and all other pages require authentication